1941012973/cwc_assignment/README.md

 2. open the provided index.html file in your text editior. using the html link tag include the provided main.css to index.html inside <head> tag.
 (1 points)
 3. Inside body tag of index.html create heading h1 with text 'Covid Data' and below that add a horizonal line (hr) tag.
 (1 point)
 4. Add a heading h3 with text 'My state and its neighbours'.
 (1 points)
-5. Create a HTML table with headings => state, confirmed, active, recovered, decreased.
+5. Create a HTML table with headings => state, confirmed, active, recovered, deceased.
 (5 points)
 6. Using https://covid19india.org as reference, get the respective data of atleast 4 states/UTs and put it inside html table of index.html.
 (20 points)
 7. Add a heading h3 with text 'Top 3 states/UT with most active cases'.
 (1 points)
 8. Create a html 'unordered' list with the the following list items => Maharashtra, Karnataka, Chhattisgarh.
 (3 points)